 Communication has long been a challenge in the finance profession.
 Communication during a pandemic — when our offices have been pushed into our homes and we’re all struggling with any number of classifications of fatigue — can feel next to impossible.

-AFP recently caught up with John Sanchez, communication consultant with The FPA Group, and upcoming instructor of the AFP FinNext 2021 Virtual pre-conference workshop, Communicating Effectively in an Age of Disruption, to get his take on the current state of communication in the finance profession — and what we can do to improve.
+AFP recently caught up with John Sanchez, communication consultant with The FPA Group, to get his take on the current state of communication in the finance profession — and what we can do to improve.

 AFP: Decisions are made on narratives and numbers.
 Finance is trained on the numbers; how can we think about narratives in support of our quantitative analysis?